pipecraft2/user_guide/doc/quicktools.rst

 `ITS Extractor <https://microbiology.se/software/itsx/>`_
 ==========================================================

-When working with ITS amplicons, then extract ITS regions with `ITS Extractor <https://microbiology.se/software/itsx/>`_ (`Bengtsson-Palme et al. 2013 <https://doi.org/10.1111/2041-210X.12073>`_)
+ITSx (`Bengtsson-Palme et al. 2013 <https://doi.org/10.1111/2041-210X.12073>`_) detects **ITS regions** by searching for conserved rRNA gene fragments
+(18S, 5.8S, 28S) using profile HMMs (HMMER).
+When these boundaries are found, ITSx extracts the requested region(s) (e.g. **ITS1**, **ITS2**, or the full **ITS1-5.8S-ITS2**) and outputs new FASTA files.
+Parameters such as ``e-value``, ``scores``, and the required number of matched ``domains`` control how strict the rRNA-gene detection is (stricter settings reduce false positives but may remove divergent sequences).

+If ``truncate`` is FALSE, then ITSx will identify the ITS sequences but does not trim the flanking regions (default ``truncate`` is TRUE).

+ITSx is may be useful as it **standardizes what part of the rDNA amplicon you cluster and compare**:

+- It removes conserved flanking rRNA gene segments (18S/5.8S/28S) so clustering is driven by the ITS barcode region.
+- It improves comparability across taxa and studies by extracting the same region (ITS1/ITS2/full ITS) even when reads contain different amounts of flanking sequence.

+You *can* cluster ITS reads with flanking regions, but it is often suboptimal because conserved rRNA segments can inflate sequence similarity and bias clustering (e.g., over-merging distinct ITS variants or producing inconsistent distances when flanking lengths differ).

 .. note::

-  Note that for better detection of the 18S, 5.8S and/or 28S regions, keep the primers (i.e. do not use 'CUT PRIMERS')
+  Note that if the primer binding sites are close to the ITS region, then for better detection of the 18S, 5.8S and/or 28S regions it may be beneficial to keep the primers (i.e. do not use 'CUT PRIMERS') .

 | **Fastq/fasta** formatted single-end data is supported [fastq inputs will be converted to fasta].
 | **Outputs** are fasta files in ``ITSx_out`` directory.

 .. note::

-  To **START**, specify working directory under ``SELECT WORKDIR`` and the ``sequence files extension``, but the read types (single-end or paired-end) does not matter here (just click 'Next').
+  To **START**, specify working directory under ``SELECT WORKDIR`` and the ``sequence files extension`` (fasta or fastq), but the ``read types`` (paired-end or single-end) does not matter here (just click 'Confirm').

 +----------------+-----------------------------------------------------------------------+
 | Setting        | Tooltip                                                               |